DavidCarl/UFO/README.md

 ---

 We tried the different approaches, and we have written a bit about the different ones down below, where we wanna compare our results and findings.
-All of our test and findings are done on a server with the following specs, 2x6 core CPU (3,33 GHz), 96GB RAM, a 5400RPM HDD and a clean Ubuntu 18.04 install.
+All of our test and findings are done on a server with the following specs, 2x6 core CPU (3,33 GHz), 96GB RAM, a RAM Disk and a clean Ubuntu 18.04 install.

 ## MySQL full text indexing